Rudy LaRusso

-Rudolph A. LaRusso (November 11, 1937 – July 9, 2004) was an American professional basketball player who was a five-time All-Star in the National Basketball Association (NBA).
-He was nicknamed "Roughhouse Rudy."
+Rudolph A. LaRusso (November 11, 1937 – July 9, 2004) was an American professional basketball player and five-time All-Star in the National Basketball Association (NBA).
+He was nicknamed "Brutus" and "Roughhouse Rudy" because of his physicality and competitive spirit on the court.

 Early life

-LaRusso was Jewish, and was born in Brooklyn, New York.
+LaRusso was Jewish, born in Brooklyn, New York.
 He attended James Madison High School in Brooklyn.
 LaRusso, whose mother was Jewish and father was Italian, won All-City honors and was later inducted into the New York City Basketball Hall of Fame.
 He attended and graduated from Dartmouth College.
 In 1959, playing for Dartmouth, he grabbed 32 rebounds in a game against Columbia, tying an Ivy League record.
 He also set Dartmouth records for rebounds in a season (503) and career (1,239), and was twice named All-Ivy League.

 Professional career

 Minneapolis/Los Angeles Lakers (1960–1967)

-He was taken by the Minneapolis Lakers in the second round of the 1959 NBA draft out of Dartmouth College, and played eight years with them and two for the San Francisco Warriors.
-On November 26, 1959, he scored 15 points and 20 rebounds in a 95-114 loss to the Cincinnati Royals.
+LaRusso was selected by the Minneapolis Lakers in the second round of the 1959 NBA draft out of Dartmouth College.
+He played eight years with them and two more for the San Francisco Warriors.
+On November 26, 1959, he scored 15 points and 20 rebounds in a 114-95 loss to the Cincinnati Royals.
 He became the second Lakers rookie to have grabbed at least 20 rebounds in a single game, joining teammate Elgin Baylor.
-On February 24, 1960, he scored a season-high 27 points in a 110-131 loss to the Boston Celtics.
+On February 24, 1960, he scored a season-high 27 points in a 131-110 setback against the Boston Celtics.

 In his second year, LaRusso slightly improved his statistics from his rookie season.
-In his second game of the season, LaRusso recorded a career-high 28 points in a 96-112 loss to the St. Louis Hawks.
+In his second game of the season, LaRusso recorded a career-high 28 points in a 112-97 loss to the St. Louis Hawks.

-In 1962, he scored 50 points, at that point the most ever by a Jewish NBA basketball player, in a game for the Lakers against the St. Louis Hawks.
-In 1967–68, he finished seventh in the league with a career-best average of 21.8 ppg.
+In 1962, he scored 50 points against the Hawks, at that point the most ever by a Jewish NBA basketball player. in a game for the Lakers against the Hawks.
+In 1967–68, he finished seventh in scoring league-wide with a career-best average of 21.8 points per game.